Amidst standoff with China, India considers customs duty hike on products

 Import substitution to duty hikes: India plans to hit China hard on economic front

 About 14 per cent of India's total imports are from China.
-Between April 2019-February 2020, India has imported goods worth $62.4 billion, while exports to the neighbouring country stood at $15.5 billion.
+Between April 2019-February 2020, India has imported goods worth USD 62.4 billion, while exports to the neighbouring country stood at USD 15.5 billion.

 The main goods imported from China include clocks and watches, musical instruments, toys, sports goods, furniture, mattresses, plastics, electrical machinery, electronic equipment, chemicals, iron and steel items, fertiliser, mineral fuel and metals.

-India has time and again raised concerns over widening trade deficit with China, which stood at about $47 billion during April-February 2019-20.
+India has time and again raised concerns over widening trade deficit with China, which stood at about USD 47 billion during April-February 2019-20.

 Indo-China make headway at Point 14 amidst tense standoff